Le-Long/REST-API-with-Flask/README.md

 ## Testing

-Change directory to the project and then you can test it
+Change ENV=test in your environment and then you can test it

 ```bash
 python3 -m pytest